lacryptorina/trythis/EXPLANATION.md

 #### **Caveats**
 - Ensure that all dependencies are up-to-date to avoid security vulnerabilities.
+- The `test` script is currently a placeholder and does not run any tests.

 #### **Possible Improvements**
 - Add a `lint` script to enforce code quality using tools like ESLint.
 - Add a `build` script if the project requires transpilation (e.g., using TypeScript).
+- Implement actual tests for the bot’s functionality.

 ---